abpframework/abp/docs/en/Modules/Permission-Management.md

 `PermissionManagementProvider` base class makes the default implementation (using the `IPermissionGrantRepository`) for you.
 You can override base methods as you need.
 Every provider must have a unique name, which is `Custom` in this example (keep it short since it is saved to database for each feature value record).

-Once you create your provider class, you should register it using the `FeatureManagementOptions` [options class](../Options.md):
+Once you create your provider class, you should register it using the `PermissionManagementOptions` [options class](../Options.md):

 ````csharp
 Configure<PermissionManagementOptions>(options =>